directus/directus/docs/configuration/flows.md

 	<source src="https://cdn.directus.io/docs/v9/configuration/flows/flows/flows-20220603A/logs-20220603A.mp4" type="video/mp4" />
 </video>

-Accessible from the Sidebar, Logs store a log of information for each Flow execution.
-Each log will display information from Triggers as well as each Operation.
+Accessible from the Sidebar, Logs store information for each Flow execution.
+Each log will display information from Triggers as well as each Operation in the Flow.